 Grandma helped me identify family members in most of the photos I'm storing.
 But relatives have given me other mystery photos.
 Perhaps a distant cousin could provide me important clues?
 But time is running out.

 Today, electronic archives are gaining in popularity.
 Experts advise scanning original photos and storing the images on a CD or hard drive.
 Scanning could be harmful, however, if photos are too old or fragile.
 But how do you know?
 And what happens when CDs become obsolete?

 I no longer own magnetic photo albums, and I've purchased acid-free storage boxes.
 Earlier this year, I enrolled in a photo preservation workshop.
 This winter, I know that I need to roll up my sleeves and get to work.

 How about you?

 New Tools Bring Old Photos to Life

 Today's technology offers some powerful tools for restoring damaged and faded photos.
-It's possible to edit and enhance original heirloom photos, and it's possible to resaturate and rebalance colors or adjust brightness and contrast.
+It's possible to edit and enhance original heirloom photos using Photoshop or other software programs.

+You can cover cracks, scratches, specks, and spots in old photos, and it's possible to resaturate and rebalance colors or adjust brightness and contrast.